 First, let’s talk about something that definitely does not cause the color difference: Pathogenic Bacteria.

-When you buy fresh organic vegetables, you not only get the plants, but the naturally occurring bacteria from the soil in which they were grown.
+When you buy fresh organic vegetables, you not only get the plants, but also the naturally occurring bacteria from the soil in which they were grown.
 Many people would say that is not a problem at all.
 In fact, it is a primary benefit of consuming raw, living foods.